learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Dataset

-The dataset we will use for this experiment is "**Sales Prices in the City of Windsor, Canada**", something very similar to the Boston Housing dataset.
+The dataset you'll use for this experiment is "**Sales Prices in the City of Windsor, Canada**", something very similar to the Boston Housing dataset.
 This dataset contains a number of input (independent) variables, including area, number of bedrooms/bathrooms, facilities(AC/garage) etc. and an output (dependent) variable, **price**.
-We shall formulate a linear algebra problem to find linear mappings from input to out features using the equation provided in the previous lesson.
+You'll formulate a linear algebra problem to find linear mappings from input to out features using the equation provided in the previous lesson.

-This will allow us to find a relationship between house features and house price for the given data, allowing us to find unknown prices for houses, given the input features.
+This will allow you to find a relationship between house features and house price for the given data, allowing you to find unknown prices for houses, given the input features.

-A description of dataset and included features is available at [THIS LINK](https://rdrr.io/cran/Ecdat/man/Housing.html)
+A description of dataset and included features is available [here](https://rdrr.io/cran/Ecdat/man/Housing.html).

-In your repo, the dataset is available as `windsor_housing.csv` containing following variables:
+In your repository, the dataset is available as `windsor_housing.csv` containing following variables:

 there are 11 input features (first 11 columns):

 	lotsize	bedrooms  bathrms  stories	driveway  recroom	fullbase  gashw	 airco  garagepl   prefarea

 and 1 output feature i.e. **price** (12th column).

-The focus of this lab is not really answering a preset analytical question, but to learn how we can perform a regression experiment, similar to one we performed in statsmodels, using mathematical manipulations.
-So we we wont be using any Pandas or statsmodels goodness here.
-The key objectives here are to a) understand regression with matrix algebra, and b) Mastery in NumPy scientific computation.
+The focus of this lab is not really answering a preset analytical question, but to learn how you can perform a regression experiment, similar to one you performed in statsmodels, using mathematical manipulations.
+So you won't be using any Pandas or statsmodels goodness here.
+The key objectives here are to
+- understand regression with matrix algebra, and
+- mastery in NumPy scientific computation

 ## Stage 1: Prepare Data for Modeling

-Let's give you a head start by importing the dataset.
-We shall perform following steps to get the data ready for analysis:
+Let's give you a head start by importing the dataset.You'll perform following steps to get the data ready for analysis:

 * Initialize an empty list `data` for loading data
 * Read the csv file containing complete (raw) `windsor_housing.csv`.
 [Use `csv.reader()` for loading data.](https://docs.python.org/3/library/csv.html).
 Store this in `data` one row at a time.